 In the rest of the world (you know, that place outside of the U.S.) free-to-play is just a way of paying for your gaming.
 Well, rent-a-play might be a more accurate title.
 Either way, subscriptions are not the overwhelming method of payment.
 From what I have read and heard, it seems as though subscriptions were never the predominate form of payment in the world.
 I would also bet good money that this is definitely true in the U.S. Besides World of Warcraft

 All this is to say that pure subscriptions are the odd man out and probably always have been.
 This does not help their survival rates, especially if we agree that humans tend to love that which is big, new and popular.
 Think about the last few years and how we have gone from free-to-play's being considered the realm of the grindy, foreign game to being the choice for some of the most successful (and very Western) MMOs.
 Even I have noticed the heat lessen on this very column, as more and more players simply have shrugged and logged in.
 In other words, people are growing used to the sight of free-to-play, freemium, and optional subscriptions.

 Is it possible that developers will come out of the gate with some sort of free element from now on?
 Will "AAA" games be forced to include some bit of free-to-play in order to keep players around?
-Will games like RIFT see a mass exodus after six months if they don't adapt?
-After all, we have so many more choices now... why should a gamer play a game with a required subscription if he can log in for free somewhere else?
+Will games like RIFT

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+These are interesting times, for sure.
+I will admit to being a full-on payment-model junkie now.
+When I first started this column, I thought the payment model would not become such an issue, especially as it became more popular.
+It quickly became evident that the payment model might just be the very thing that decides how a game performs.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!